adamgunderson/FMOS-LoadAvgCheck-Manager/README.md

 This project provides **two versions** of the script:

-### 🐍 Python Version (Recommended)
+### 🐍 Python Version
 **File:** `manage_loadavg_check.py`

 **Advantages:**
-- ✅ **No SELinux issues** - Python executables have proper security contexts by default
-- ✅ **No file permission problems** - Works reliably across user boundaries
 - ✅ **FireMon OS native** - Automatically detects and uses FMOS pre-installed Python libraries
-- ✅ **Better error handling** - More informative error messages
+- ✅ **Better error handling** - More informative error messages with detailed diagnostics
 - ✅ **Native JSON support** - No external dependencies like `jq`
-- ✅ **Cleaner code** - Easier to maintain and extend
+- ✅ **Cleaner code** - Object-oriented design, easier to maintain and extend
 - ✅ **Built-in HTTP client** - Uses `requests` library

+**Considerations:**
+- ⚠️ **Python version dependent** - Requires `python3.12` on current FMOS versions (may change with OS updates)
+- ⚠️ Must verify Python library paths match installed version

 **Requirements:** Python 3.6+ (standard on FMOS) - `requests` module auto-detected on FireMon OS

-### 🐚 Bash Version (Legacy)
+### 🐚 Bash Version
 **File:** `manage_loadavg_check.sh`

 **Advantages:**
+- ✅ **No version dependencies** - Bash doesn't change versions like Python does
-- ✅ No Python dependencies
+- ✅ **More stable long-term** - Not affected by Python version updates
-- ✅ Familiar bash syntax
+- ✅ **Familiar syntax** - Standard bash/shell scripting

-**Limitations:**
-- ⚠️ Can have SELinux permission issues when running from home directory
-- ⚠️ Requires specific file permissions (755) and proper security contexts
+- ✅ **Simpler execution** - Just `bash script.sh`, no version-specific interpreter

+**Requirements:**
-- ⚠️ Requires `jq` for JSON processing
+- `jq` for JSON processing (standard on FMOS)
-- ⚠️ More complex environment variable handling

-**Recommendation:** Use the Python version unless you have specific requirements for bash.
-The Python version eliminates most permission and SELinux issues.
+- `curl` for API calls (standard on FMOS)

+**Both versions work equally well on FireMon OS when installed to `/var/lib/backup/firemon/` to avoid SELinux issues.**

+### Which Version Should You Use?

+**Choose Python if:**
+- You prefer modern error handling and diagnostics
+- You want native JSON manipulation without external tools
+- You don't mind specifying `python3.12` (or updating commands if Python version changes)

+**Choose Bash if:**
+- You want long-term stability without version dependencies
+- You prefer traditional shell scripting
+- You want to avoid potential Python version conflicts during FMOS upgrades

+**Both versions have identical functionality and work reliably on FireMon OS.**

 ## Features